 I had to learn how to ask for help because somehow I believed that I had to do everything on my own.
-I think it was partly due to my gender, my culture and that I was still shrouded in shame for being pregnant when I was a teenager.
-I thought to be connected to my extended family and friends, I should not be any more of a bother than I had already been.
-But I had to learn to ask for help because “mommy-ing” was really hard even with my husband and my mother’s support.
+I think it was partly due to my gender and my culture and being a parent to a child with special needs.
+I felt bad about asking for more support.
+But I had to learn to ask for help because “mommy-ing” was hard even with my husband and my mother’s support.

-6.)
+7.)
 Finally, when a person uses a wheelchair, it is more challenging to get around busy spaces.
+It is helpful when people are considerate of that.
 If your invite is declined on those grounds, it only means that being able to move independently and sit comfortably for someone in a wheelchair is a big deal.
-The family would rather not attend because they know they won’t enjoy the time if their child with a physical disability is uncomfortable.
+A family like mine would rather not attend because we know we won’t enjoy the time if our child is uncomfortable.
 It does not make anyone a bad friend.
 It just means we can look at ways together to socialise where everyone is comfortable.

 The greatest gift of all is – To Not Be Judged